gardener/documentation/website/documentation/getting-started/features/dns-management.md

 ![](./images/automate-dns-management.png)

 From a user's perspective, it is desirable to work with already known resources and concepts.
-Hence, the DNS management offered by Gardener plugs seamlessly into K8s resources and a user does not need to "leave" the context of the Shoot cluster.
+Hence, the DNS management offered by Gardener plugs seamlessly into Kubernetes resources and a user does not need to "leave" the context of the Shoot cluster.

 To request a DNS record creation / update, a Service or Ingress resource is annotated accordingly.
 The shoot-dns-service extension will (if configured) will pick up the request and create a DNSEntry resource + reconcile it to have an actual DNS record created at a configured DNS provider.
 Gardener supports the following providers:
 - aws-route53